 Yamanote Line Information

 The Yamanote Line is a heavy rail line in Tokyo, Japan.
-The system began operations in the year 1885 and has two tracks over which it serves 29 stations.
-The total track length is 34.5 km (21.4 miles).
-The metro passes through major city centers and is a circular line.
+The system began operation in 1885 and has two tracks serving 29 stations.
+The total length of the line is 34.5 km (21.4 miles).
+The metro passes through major city centres and is a circular line.
 The system is operated by JR East.
-As per 2010 statistics, the system had an average daily ridership of 3,725,247 passengers.
+According to 2010 statistics, the system had an average daily ridership of 3,725,247 passengers.

 Yamanote Line Map

 Map of Yamanote Line showing various stations.
-Click on the map to enlarge it or Download PDF.
+Click on the map to enlarge it or download the Yamanote Line map in PDF format.

 Yamanote Line Hours

-The rail service starts operations from around 4:30 am and runs until 1:30 am the next day.
-The frequency between trains is 2.5 minutes during peak hours and 4 minutes during the remaining day.
+The service starts at around 4.30am and runs until 1.30am the following day.
+The frequency between trains is 2.5 minutes at peak times and 4 minutes during the rest of the day.

 Yamanote Line Fares

 Two types of fares can be used on JR lines.
-One is IC fare and the other is ticket and commuter pass fare.
-The fares are distance based.
-The minimum fare is 130 yen which covers three stations from the starting station from the ticket is purchased.
-In order to travel on all JR lines within Tokyo, the riders can purchase a free kippu day pass for 730 yen.
-This pass costs 1460 yen, if the riders wish to use all JR lines, subway, buses, trams and streetcars within Tokyo.
+One is the IC fare and the other is the Ticket and Commuter Pass fare.
+The fares are based on distance.
+The minimum fare is 130 yen, which covers three stations from the starting station where the ticket is purchased.
+To travel on all JR lines within Tokyo, passengers can purchase a free Kippu day pass for 730 yen.
+This pass costs 1460 yen and allows passengers to use all JR lines, subways, buses, trams and streetcars within Tokyo.

 Yamanote Line Rules and Tips

-All stations are equipped with large guide maps to help the passengers find route information.
-Fair adjustments can be done at the fair adjustment machines, in case the distance travelled is more than the fair paid or if the riders wish to extend the journey.
-The tickets need to be validated at the fare gates.
+All stations have large maps to help passengers find their way around.
+Fare adjustments can be made at the fare adjustment machines if the distance travelled exceeds the fare paid or if passengers wish to extend their journey.
+Tickets must be validated at the fare gates.

 Yamanote Line Route

-All the trains officially start and terminate at Osaki and the circular line connects Tokyo’s major city centres.
-The train starts and end service at Shinagawa.
-All the trains running through Yamanote line are local trains and they stop at all stations.
-The line is coloured green and it goes round and round.
-The line is stretch of track from Shinagawa to Tabata through Shinjuku.
-The eastern side of the loop is part of Tohoku and Tokaido lines.
-The trains that run clockwise is known as Sotomawari and those run counter clockwise is known as Uchi-mawari.
+All trains officially start and end at Osaki, and the circular line connects Tokyo’s major city centres.
+Trains start and end at Shinagawa.
+All trains on the Yamanote line are local and stop at all stations.
+The line is green and goes round and round.
+The line is a loop from Shinagawa to Tabata through Shinjuku.
+The eastern side of the loop is part of the Tohoku and Tokaido lines.
+The trains that run clockwise are known as Sotomawari and those that run counterclockwise are known as Uchi-mawari.

 Yamanote Line Parking